It is a direct attack on my integrity as a writer, to claim that I lied. And I have been prepared.

-In the Mail he also says I didn't own nice enough clothes so couldn't have been an escort!
+The Mail also claims I didn't own nice enough clothes so couldn't have been an escort!

 That's from December 2003, and is the same red silk top I wore to meet the manager for the first time (as written about in the first book).
 The next is at Henley Regatta in July 2004, suit is from Austin Reed, the bracelet was a gift from a client.

-In the Mail he claims I was in Sheffield when writing the blog, but I moved to London in September 2003 and started escorting in October, starting blogging a few weeks later.
+The Mail claims I was in Sheffield when writing the blog, but I moved to London in September 2003 and started escorting in October, starting blogging a few weeks later.
 All of which is easy - trivial, even - to prove.

 Oh, and the "former landlady in Sheffield, who did not wish to be named", where I supposedly lived for three years?
 Who apparently saw me in 'Oxfam jumpers'?
 Hmm...
 I lived one year in university accommodation (St George's Flats), one year in a shared flat with an absentee landlord I never met (Hawthorne Road), and one year on my own in a house let through an agency (Loxley New Road).
 All well before moving to London.
 So either the landlady is lying about the timing of my tenancy and having met me, or (shock, horror) they made it up.

 There's much more but it would be boring to put it all here.
-It's amazing to me the MoS made no effort at all to match anything he said against things that are easy to find and in the public domain.
-Or his solicitors for that matter.
+It's amazing to me the MoS made no effort at all to match anything they printed against things that are easy to find and in the public domain.
 But that's by the by, and will come out in due course.
-The amount of fantasist nonsense from Mr Morris boggles the mind.
-You can read his own blog for more unfiltered blather.
-The people who are encouraging and enabling him to do this - it's a bit sad really.

 It matters because this is a concerted and direct attack on my work as a writer.
 When I was anonymous, being real was my main - my only - advantage.
-Mr Morris and the Mail on Sunday have made some frankly nonsense claims, and I will be going to town on this.
+The Mail on Sunday have made some frankly nonsense claims, and I will be going to town on this.

 Because I know people do not trust the word of a sex worker, that is why I saved everything.

-I look forward to the opportunity to rebut all claims Mr Morris will be making in court.
+I look forward to the opportunity to rebut all claims in court.
 (The MoS claim the trial is expected "within weeks."
 In fact it is scheduled for June 2015.)